dzaba1/dzaba1.github.io/dotNet.md

 }
 ```

-## Time complexity for hash search / binary search

-For hashtables it's like O(1).

-For binary search it's O(log n).

 ## What is LINQ?

 Language INtegrated Query - LINQ extends the language by the addition of query expressions, which are akin to SQL statements, and can be used to conveniently extract and process data from arrays, enumerable classes, XML documents, relational databases, and third-party data sources.